gary-archer/oauth.blog/README.md

 # APIs and Clients

-Web static content for my blog at https://apisandclients.com.
+The content for my blog at https://apisandclients.com.

 ## Running the Blog